tracim/tracim/backend/doc/setting.md

 You can change default color of apps by setting color.json file, by default, placed at root of tracim dir, see [color.json.sample](../../color.json.sample) for default config file.

+# Search method using elastic_search (tracim 2.3+) #

+First, you need an elastic_search server, and easy way to have this is with docker:

+`docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "cluster.routing.allocation.disk.threshold_enabled=false" elasticsearch:7.0.0`

+You then need to setup config file:

+    search.enabled = True
+    search.elasticsearch.host = localhost
+    search.elasticsearch.port = 9200

+You're elasticsearch server need to be running.
+You can then setup index with:

+`tracimcli search index`

+This command will also indexing content and can be runned anytime your index is not anymore synchronized with tracim.

+Your data are correctly indexed now, you can go to tracim ui and use search mecanism.